SocketCluster/socketcluster-website/docs/authentication.md

 ### HTTP flow

-The best (and also simplest) way to do authentication in Asyngular over HTTP is by creating and signing a new JWT token from express and then sending it to the client side (as a string in the HTTP response).
-Once you have the token on the client side, you need to add it to localStorage under the key `'asyngular.authToken'` (this is the default JWT localStorage key for Asyngular).
-The Asyngular client socket will automatically pick up the JWT from local storage when a new connection is created.
+The best (and also simplest) way to do authentication in SocketCluster over HTTP is by creating and signing a new JWT token from express and then sending it to the client side (as a string in the HTTP response).
+Once you have the token on the client side, you need to add it to localStorage under the key `'socketcluster.authToken'` (this is the default JWT localStorage key for SocketCluster).
+The SocketCluster client socket will automatically pick up the JWT from local storage when a new connection is created.

-When you create and sign the JWT token inside your HTTP express route, you need to use the same key which was specified as `authKey` when you instantiated the Asyngular `AGServer`.
+When you create and sign the JWT token inside your HTTP express route, you need to use the same key which was specified as `authKey` when you instantiated the SocketCluster `AGServer`.

 You can create the JWT token however you like (so long as it meets JWT specifications).
 In Node.js, you can use the `jsonwebtoken` module directly: https://www.npmjs.com/package/jsonwebtoken

-or for convenience you can also use Asyngular's `agServer.auth.signToken(...)` function like this:
+or for convenience you can also use SocketCluster's `agServer.auth.signToken(...)` function like this:

 ```js
 // Sample token data, don't store any sensitive/secret data here